ChaosHour/datacheck/README.md

 ```

-## Context to what the - or plus means in the data-diff output
+## Context to what the - or + means in the data-diff output
 ```bash
 Diff the given tables.